Batu Caves: Biodiversity

 The Batu cave system and its caverns is a biodiversity hotspot consisting of many plant and animal species, many of which are specific to such limestone environments.
 About 269 species of vascular plants including 56 species (21%) of calciphiles have been recorded from the site.
 There are a diverse range of cave fauna, including endemic species such as the trapdoor spider Liphistius batuensis.
 There are 21 species of bats, including several species of fruit bats.
-The dark cave system is home to numerous species of insects including haplotaxids, spiders, mites, ticks, scorpions, springtails, beetles, flies, ants, wasps, bees, butterflies, moths and other animals such as frogs, lizards, snakes and snails.
+The dark cave system is home to numerous species of insects including haplotaxids, spiders, mites, ticks, scorpions, springtails, beetles, flies, ants, wasps, bees, butterflies, moths and other animals such as frogs, lizards, snakes, snails and large numbers of introduced rock pigeons.
 The bat guano is home to a native species of cockroach, Pycnoscelus striatus.

 The site is also home to numerous long-tailed macaques.
 The monkeys often depend on people for food and might cause disturbance or nuisance.
 To preserve the cave's ecology, access is restricted in the inner cave complex which can be accessed by the educational trips organised by the Malaysian Nature Society.
 Development over the years, industrial activity, and the high number of footfalls due to the religious site are threats to the biodiversity in the region.